🤖 AI Technical & Organizational Measures

 2. Current Use of AI in the Services

-Dreamdata currently uses traditional machine learning only in the Services.
-Current ML capabilities include attribution modeling, account and contact scoring, identity resolution, pattern recognition, and data matching.
+Dreamdata currently uses traditional machine learning for most of its AI capabilities in the Services.
+ML capabilities include attribution modeling, account and contact scoring, identity resolution, pattern recognition, and data matching.
 These models are deterministic, trained per-tenant on the customer's own data, and produce outputs scoped to that customer.

-Dreamdata does not currently use generative AI, large language models, or agentic AI in the Services.
+Apart from this specific use, Dreamdata does not currently use generative AI or agentic AI in the Services.

 Any future change to this position will be communicated here and on our trust center.